 Common problems like corns, cracked skin and ingrown toenails can be treated successfully.
 Conditions like diabetes or circulatory problems can all be picked up by looking at the feet.

 If you have a long-term condition, such as diabetes, arthritis or chronic problems with blood circulation in your legs, your feet are particularly vulnerable.
 Check your feet regularly and ensure you attend check-ups as requested.
-If you notice any problems, report them to your GP as soon as possible.
+If you notice any problems, report them to your doctor as soon as possible.

 Where should I go to get my feet checked?

 If your foot condition affects your health or mobility, you may be able to have a routine chiropody appointment on the NHS.
 A chiropodist (also known as a podiatrist) can treat most common problems successfully.
-Contact your GP to see if you are eligible for NHS treatment.
+Contact your doctor to see if you are eligible for NHS treatment.
 You can also pay privately.

 What should I do next?